|147C.05||Scope of practice.|

 (iii) measuring ventilatory volumes, pressures, and flows;

 (v) testing and studying the cardiopulmonary system; and

-(vi) diagnostic and therapeutic testing of breathing patterns related to sleep disorders;
+(vi) diagnostic testing of breathing patterns related to sleep disorders;

 (6) assisting hemodynamic monitoring and support of the cardiopulmonary system;